vityobug/homelab/apps/romm/README.md

 * The database deployment has both liveness and readiness probes to ensure it remains operational and accessible.

+Use ArgoCD to deploy the app by pointing to the dir in the git repo.
+Or deploy manually using the following commands:

 ```sh
 kubectl apply -f secrets.yaml